 M: We’re still figuring it out.
 We’ll find out.

 MB: Malcolm is from Alabama.
 Kane is from L.A.
 How did you guys meet and decide to make a band together?

-M: We met through a mutual friend at a bar, actually, in this area called Beachwood Canyon.
-It’s a better preservered part of L.A.
-In fact, my mom used to live there when she moved out here and she says it’s exactly the same, culturally, too.
+M: We met through a mutual friend at a bar in this area called Beachwood Canyon.
+It’s a better-preserved part of L.A.
+In fact, my mom used to live there when she moved out here and she says it’s precisely the same, culturally, too.
 It’s a type of bar where you can go and run into a bunch of your buddies there or meet new people.
 It’s our second favorite spot.

 Kane: We tried compiling a long list of what I can now recognize as the world’s worst band names of all time.